How to Establish Your Freelancing Business

 Freelancing Is on the Rise

 After making the move, it seemed like I kept meeting other freelancers.
-I wondered: was that due to my newfound status, or were more people become freelancers?
+I wondered: was that due to my newfound status, or were more people becoming freelancers?

 A 2017 study by Edelman Intelligence, commissioned by Upwork and Freelancers Union, titled “Freelancing in America: 2017,” found that “At its current growth rate, the majority of the U.S. workforce will be freelancers by 2027."